W6EC 261 / EU Regulation

 Flight Compensation

-Wizz Air has one of Europe's highest rejection rates for initial claims.
+Wizz Air has a challenging claims process.
 Persistence — and knowing their specific tactics — pays off.

 Wizz Air is a Hungarian low-cost carrier focused on Eastern European routes.
-Their aggressive cost-cutting extends to claims handling — they reject approximately 70% of initial claims, frequently citing 'extraordinary circumstances' for operational issues.
+Their claims process can be challenging for passengers — they have a challenging claims process that, sometimes citing 'extraordinary circumstances' for operational issues.
 The Hungarian Competition Authority (GVH) has repeatedly found against Wizz Air for unfair commercial practices, including misleading passengers about their compensation rights.

 Hungarian Competition Authority (GVH) / UK CAA (UK-departing flights)